16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 Igloo Ice Cube 60-Quart Roller Cooler ($53.50, originally $64.99; amazon.com)

 For longer trips, consider this one from Igloo.
 Key features include a huge 60-quart capacity, durable wheels that can handle the park or the beach, a drain plug for easy cleaning, a luggage-style handle that adjusts height and enough space to hold 90 cans plus ice.
-Given that, it can handle everything from a tailgate to a day-long party.
-We love that it has built-in cupholders on top too.
+Given that, it can handle everything from a tailgate to a daylong party.
+We love that it has built-in cup holders on top too.

 Need further reassurance?
-Just check out this review: “Put the ice in the Igloo along with frozen stuff in the lower box along with milk, cream, eggs early Wednesday AM and drove to Colorado, about 360 miles in September heat (90 to 95 degrees), camped on the river in bright sunshine and chilly thunderstorms and did not completely melt the ice until Sunday morning.
-The stuff in the igloo was still acceptably cool and stayed that way until we got home to Arizona.
+Just check out this review: “Put the ice in the Igloo along with frozen stuff in the lower box along with milk, cream, eggs early Wednesday a.m. and drove to Colorado, about 360 miles in September heat (90 to 95 degrees), camped on the river in bright sunshine and chilly thunderstorms and did not completely melt the ice until Sunday morning.
+The stuff in the Igloo was still acceptably cool and stayed that way until we got home to Arizona.
 To say that I am happy with this cooler is grossly understating my satisfaction.”

 If you’re looking for a beach cooler